-Reinforce that patients should call your office if they need more frequent doses than their current Rx provides...to limit delays at the pharmacy due to early refill rejects, prior auths, etc.
+Urge patients to contact their prescriber early if they need more frequent doses than their current Rx provides...to limit delays.

-For example, expect a prior auth to be required for nonstandard opioid doses...such as a fentanyl patch used q48h.
+For example, explain that a prior auth will likely be required for nonstandard opioid doses...such as a fentanyl patch used q48h.

 Also reevaluate benzos...and whether tapering is appropriate.
-Combining with opioids is risky.
+Combining with opioids is risky...and can lead to prior author

-Keep in mind, other adjuvant meds may help limit opioid doses.
+Point out that other adjuvant meds may help limit opioid doses.

-Consider adding an NSAID for bone pain...a steroid for inflammation...or an antidepressant (duloxetine, nortriptyline, etc) or antiseizure med (gabapentin, etc) for neuropathic pain.
+Suggest adding an NSAID for bone pain...a steroid for inflammation...or an antidepressant (duloxetine, nortriptyline, etc) or antiseizure med (gabapentin, etc) for neuropathic pain.